 The 2020 Alpine Classic was cancelled due to the COVID-19 Pandemic.

-The 2021 Alpine Classic will return to the traditional Start and Finish near Lithgow and the overnight location will be Dubbo.
+The 2021 Alpine Classic will return to the traditional Start at Lithgow and Finish at Bathurst and the overnight location will be Dubbo.